michelelissoni/QClassiPy/docs/dependencies.md

 * Pandas and/or Shapely missing
 * an incompatibility between GDAL and NumPy (message: `osgeo.gdal_array (needs numpy < 2)`)

-We recommend the following solutions, depending on your operating system, but we encourage you to find solutions tailored to your Python and QGIS setup.
+We recommend the following solutions, depending on your operating system, but they may have to be tailored to your Python and QGIS setup.

 ### Windows
 1. Search among your applications for the `OSGeo4W Shell` and open it.